Shake, Rattle & Roll XV: "Flight 666"

-In the lavatory, Miranda fights with Connie until the tiyanak comes out of nowhere and kills Brandon, Connie and Miranda in the process and soon attacks the rest of the passengers on board one by one, including Pamela, Eli, Macoy and Macky and another passenger (Sue Prado).
+In the lavatory, Miranda fights with Connie until the tiyanak comes out of nowhere and kills Brandon, Connie, Miranda and the rest of the passengers on board one by one, including Pamela, Eli, Macoy and Macky and another passenger.
 The remaining passengers seek safety, except for Adam.
 Capt.
-Robert Francisco (Rolando Inocencio) tasked Bryan and Officer Charlie (Ken Alfonso) to check on the situation on board.
-Meanwhile, Adam is killed and hanged by the creature's umbilical cord while Carlos fights himself with the creature with a gun and is killed by the baby creature.
+Robert Francisco tasks Bryan and Officer Charlie to check on the situation on board.
+Meanwhile, Adam is strangled by the creature's umbilical cord while Carlos fights the creature with a gun and is killed by it.
 The creature attacks the flight deck and strangles the pilot.
 Karen, Bryan, Dave and the remaining passengers make a plan to safety as Tim and Bryan fly the plane after losing the pilots.
-Gino and Lovely discovers a bomb underneath the seats which is ready to detonate.
-On the contrary, Karen finds the child on the floor and picks it up, while Dave throws it away from her before it transforms again into a tiyanak.
-Karen, Dave, Gino and Lovely runs out to safety, but the creature traps Karen and Dave.
+Gino and Lovely discovers a bomb planted underneath the seats by Carlos which is ready to detonate.
+Karen finds the child on the floor and picks it up, while Dave throws it away from her before it transforms again into a tiyanak.
+Karen, Dave, Gino and Lovely run out to safety, but the creature traps Karen and Dave.
 Coincidentally, Iggy wakes up and is attacked by the creature.

 After the flight lands safely, the creature attacks again and kills Lovely.
-Karen, Dave, Gino, Tim and Bryan escapes the plane as the bomb planted by the hijacker explodes, killing the creature.
-As the survivors tell the tale to the authorities, Karen and Dave walk away together as the father of the creature vengefully appears behind them in the distance.
-After the credits, Iggy is shown to have survived the explosion.
+Karen, Dave, Gino, Tim and Bryan escape the plane as it explodes, killing the creature.
+As the survivors tell their story to the authorities, Karen and Dave walk away together as the father of the creature vengefully appears behind them in the distance.
+In the mid-credit scene, Iggy is shown to have survived the explosion.